ThatOrJohn/flowturi/README.md

 ## Features

 - 🔄 Smooth animations between states
-- 📈 Supports real-time or pre-recorded data
+- 📈 Supports pre-recorded data (real-time to be added)
-- 🎛️ Play/Pause/Replay controls
+- 🎛️ Play/Pause/Speed controls
 - 🧠 Auto-generates layout from input nodes and links
 - 💡 No hardcoded structure — works with new or unknown nodes